Thanhtu18/workshop-template/content/5-Workshop/_index.md

 pre: " <b> 5. </b> "
 ---

-# Building a Task Management Platform with DevSecOps on AWS Serverless
+# Building a Task Management Platform with DevOps on AWS Serverless

 #### Overview

 **AWS Serverless** enables you to build and deploy applications without managing servers, automatically scales based on demand, and you only pay for what you use.

-In this workshop, we will learn how to design, build, and deploy a complete task management platform (TaskHub) using serverless architecture and automated DevSecOps practices.
+In this workshop, we will learn how to design, build, and deploy a complete task management platform **TaskHub** using serverless architecture and automated DevSecOps practices.

 We will create a system that includes frontend, backend API, database, and a complete CI/CD pipeline.
 The workshop focuses on three main components to build a production-ready application on AWS: